 The principal accounting policies adopted in the preparation of these financial statements are set out below.
+These policies have been consistently applied to all years presented in these financial statements unless otherwise stated.

 Joint arrangements

 Joint arrangements are arrangements of which the Company has joint control.
 Joint control is the contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require the unanimous consent of the parties sharing control.